-A taxpaying person who passes is known as a deceased person and all his assets or belongings that are left behind are known as his estate.
+A taxpaying person who passes away is known as a deceased person and all his/her assets or belongings that are left behind are known as his/her estate.
 The estate mostly includes immoveable property such as houses or apartments, moveable property such as cars and furniture as well as money in the form of investments or liquid cash.

 During your life you will nominate an executor who will administer your estate post-death.
 The executor will be responsible for setting up your estate, finalising the payment of estate duties and taxes.
 Furthermore, the executor will administer and disburse the inheritance to your elected beneficiaries as stipulated in your last will and testament.

 All assets will remain in the estate until they can be distributed as well as legally and financially accounted for as per section 35 of the Administration of Estates Act.
 Any form of income which accumulates to the estate after death and before the distribution of assets to beneficiaries is administered according to section 25 of the Income Tax Act.

 Once taxation and other administrative processes have been approved, the assets can then be handed over to the beneficiaries or to the trustees in the case of a trust estate.
 Beneficiaries of an estate comprise of heirs who receive the inheritance of the remaining value from the deceased person’s estate.

 A legatee will receive a specific item from the deceased estate on the bequest of the deceased person.
 The beneficiaries will only receive the remainder of the estate once legatee’s have received their bequests.

 Capital Gains Tax (CGT) is not charged against an asset or money inherited from a deceased person’s estate and is therefore not included in the inheritor’s annual taxable income.
 CGT is usually paid by the estate before the beneficiaries receive their inheritance.